Sous Vide Chicken Breast

 This post may contain affiliate links.
 See my disclosure policy.

-This sous vide chicken breast recipe is a surefire way to juicy and moist chicken every single time.
-Made with or without a sous vide cooker.
+My sous vide chicken breast recipe is a surefire way to juicy and moist chicken every single time.
+You can make it with or without a sous vide machine.

 sous vide chicken breast.